Two Years After FBI vs Apple, Encryption Debate Remains - Slashdot

 -jcr

 Encryption or abuse?
-(Score:4, Insightful)
+(Score:5, Insightful)

 The problem is that there is no middle ground here.
 Putting any sort of back door into encryption effectively renders it useless.
 The cops can say whatever they want but that is an indisputable fact and isn't negotiable even if we wanted to.
 You can have good encryption or for all practical purposes no encryption.
 There is literally no middle ground.